Chinmaya-Kausik/scala_knots/README.md

 3. If you use a Windows system, open the folder and click on "rungensm".
 4. If you use Linux, go to the Bash shell and type "java -jar <filePath>/gensm.jar".
 5. If you use Mac OS X, just double click on "gensm".
 6. You can also download some files from "link_files" for some braid descriptions.
-All braid descriptions with the value for the multivariate Alexander polynomial available on LinkInfo are available in the file LinkInfoBraids.
+All braid descriptions with the value for the multivariate Alexander polynomial available on LinkInfo are available in the file LinkInfoBraids.n

 Email <chinmaya@iisc.ac.in> for any questions.